thelondonsmiths/Solex_ser_recon_EN/README.md

 Protus adjustment: make the black circle larger or smaller in radius by inputting a positive or negative integer (typically between -10 and +10).
 If you want to turn off the black disk altogether, then enter a negative number greater than the radius (e.g. -9999).
-The proftus adjustment setting is remembered.
+The protus adjustment setting is remembered.

 Geometry correction may fail under certain circumstances (one example being a partial eclipse).
 In this case, enter the Y/X ratio and Tilt angle manually (try 1, 0 initially).

-For rapid processing during data acquisition, make sure "Show graphics" is off.
-If Y/X is set to 1, distortion due to inappropriate scanning speed vs frame rate can be recognised and optimised.
-Similarly, if Tilt is set to 0, instrument misalignment can be recognised and corrected.

 By default, the Processing GUI will reappear after each run.
 The prior input file location and several other GUI states are saved in the _SHG_config_ file.